Dr Jason Stoessel

 Combined BMus/BA (UNE), BA Honours with University Medal (UNE), PhD (UNE)

-Dr Stoessel lectures in Western music history, music analysis and music theory from the Middle Ages to the present.
+Dr Stoessel lectures in Western and Global music history, music analysis and music theory from the Middle Ages to the present.
 Throughout his teaching, Dr Stoessel encourages critical thinking about music and music history.
 Another emphasis of his teaching is the acquisition of life-long learning and communication skills that serve graduates in their future careers in music and music-related vocations.

 2010 University of New England Teaching Commendation